elhamjahani/my-pro/README.md

 So I create a range of 1 to 10 and print in random order by shuf command.

-for running script you can download script (or copy content in a new file) and run script:
+for running script you can download script and run script:
 ```
+cd PATH_OF_FILE
 bash solution1.sh
 ```
 Or copy the content to new file and add excexution permission to file and run it:
 ```
-cd SCRIPT_PATH
+cd YOUR_PATH
 touch solution1.sh
 vim solution1.sh #write script in this file
 chmod +x solution1.sh